 Good Bye Lenin! – A kind of funny / poignant movie set in East Berlin in 1989 just as the wall comes down.
 The main character’s mother is a good law abiding socialist who falls into a coma and misses the whole thing, and when she comes to the main character has to pretend like the wall is still up so as not to shock her in her fragile state.
 Despite the wacky premise it’s not a complete farce and overall is a pretty good movie.

-Other People’s Lives – Actually I haven’t seen this movie yet, but I did watch the trailer and it’s now in my queue.
+The Lives of Others – Actually I haven’t seen this movie yet, but I did watch the trailer and it’s now in my queue.
 It looked good enough to warrant a real movie night with Jenn.
 Maybe this weekend we’ll get a chance to watch it.

 Sneakers – I know, it’s not German, it’s 10 years too late, but man, what a great spy movie this was.
 And 1992 is still kind of pre-internet culture so there are some things that translate.